 The Adidas Alliance II Sackpack and the Baggu Drawstring are both top-loading sack-style bags.
 While both are easy to load, keeping the contents organized and separated is a different story.
 You have to go on a fishing expedition to retrieve any small items that might have ended up at the bottom of the bag.

 The versatility of a backpack speaks to how many different types of situations you can use each pack for.
 Can you take it on a flight, is it big enough for all your school supplies, is it office-appropriate, does it work as a gym bag?
-We found the Under Armour Adult Hustle 4.0 to be the most versatile of all the bags.
+We found the Under Armour Hustle 5.0 to be the most versatile of all the bags.
 It's a perfect size to use as a day pack while traveling.
-It also has a separated compartment meant for shoes or laundry, making it great for athletics, and is sleek enough to not make you feel like a school kid walking around with an oversized backpack.
-Both Jansports boasted excellent size and a well-thought-out division of space, making them highly versatile.
+It also has a separate compartment meant for shoes or laundry, making it great for athletics, and it's sleek enough that you won't feel like a school kid walking around with an oversized backpack.
+Both JanSports boasted excellent size and a well-thought-out division of space, making them highly versatile.
 They are great as a school bag but certainly aren't too large to use as a carry-on or day pack.

 The Adidas Alliance II Sackpack was perhaps the least versatile.
 With no padding and little structure to the bag, it excels at carrying lightweight athletic gear such as shoes and a change of clothes but doesn't function well for carrying books, laptops, or other bulky items.